-Cultivating your life force by practicing Qigong
+Cultivating your life force energy by practicing Qigong

 Homeostasis is a state of balance or equilibrium.
 As Jason explained Qigong to me, I said it reminded me of Tai Chi and he told me that Qigong is the foundation for Tai Chi form.
 “It’s the starting point,” he said, “and it’s not necessary to learn a lot of complicated choreography and form, although you can move into that complexity.”

 When you practice Qigong you learn how to calm your nervous system and focus your thoughts.
-You also learn how to regulate your breath and to move your body, particularly to work on your range of motion.
-The ultimate goal is to develop your mind-body connection and to achieve balance or homeostastis in all three areas.
+You also learn how to regulate your breath and move your body, particularly to work on your range of motion.
+The ultimate goal is to develop your mind-body connection and achieve balance or homeostasis in all three areas.

 The result: Less stress and more vitality.
 It can also help reduce chronic pain and strenghten the immune system.
 The NQA states that “Western scientific research confirms that Qigong reduces hypertension and the incidence of falling in the aged population.
 One of the more important long-term effects is that Qigong reestablishes the body/mind/soul connection.”